Critical Phenomena in Hadronic and DIS Processes: Deep inelastic scattering

 to be compared with $p\sim T^{(4+b)}$ in Eq.~(\ref{P}).

 On the other way, Eq.~(\ref{VdW}) can be also written as~\cite{Fermi}

 or, equivalently

 The parameter $b$ is responsible for the finite dimensions of the constituents, related to $1/Q$ in our case, and the term $a/V^2$ is connected to the (long-range) forces between the constituents.
-From this cubic equation one finds~\cite{Fermi} the following values for the critical values
+From this cubic equation in $V$ one finds~\cite{Fermi} that the critical values for the main magnitudes $V=V_c$, $P=P_c$, and $T=T_c$, can be written in terms of the parameters $a$ and $b$ as: